-For the past 25 years, Weil has been widely recognized as a leader among international law firms in Poland.
+For more than 25 years, Weil has been widely recognized as a leader among international law firms in Poland.
 The Warsaw office has top-tier M&A, private equity, capital markets, and privatization practices, as well as leading dispute resolution, banking and finance, and tax practices.
 Transactional support is provided by experienced lawyers in the fields of real estate, competition law, employment matters, environmental and energy law, and TIPT.

 Awards and Recognition

 - Co-Managing Partner of the Warsaw office Pawel Rymarz was named to The Legal 500’s “Hall of Fame” in Commercial, Corporate & M&A Law in 2018

 - Ranked Band 1 in Capital Markets: Equity and Corporate/M&A in Poland by Chambers Global 2019